Jetavanaramaya: Design and construction

-As the largest ancient stupa constructed and one of the tallest ancient structures in the world, the structural ingenuity and engineering skills employed for the construction are significant.
+As one of the largest ancient stupas constructed and one of the tallest ancient structures in the world, the structural ingenuity and engineering skills employed for the construction are significant.
 The foundations of the structure were 8.5m deep and the size of the structure required bricks which could withstand loads of up to 166 kg.
-The solid foundation lay on bed-rock and the dome was constructed of full and half bricks and earth fill, the unique shape of a perfect ellipsoid allowed for stress and thus allowed the construction of the large structure.
+The solid foundation lay on bedrock and the dome was constructed of full and half bricks and earth fill, the unique shape of a perfect ellipsoid allowed for stress and thus allowed the construction of the large structure.

 The Mahavamsa describes the foundation laying, where fissures were filled with stones and stamped down by elephants whose feet were protected with leather bindings.
 The bricks used for the construction were a significant development of ancient Sri Lankan engineering, the bricks used for Jetavanaramaya had a composition of 60 percent fine sand and 35 percent clay, the bricks could withstand 281 kg/in2.

 Finely crushed dolomite, limestone, sieved sand and clay provided the bonding material for the bricks.
 The clay employed was pliable and thus accommodates movement within the structure.
 One of the sides of the brick was roughened to trap the bonding slurry thus limiting lateral movement.
 The stupa was then covered with lime plaster; the plaster used contained seashells, sugar syrup, egg whites, coconut water, glues, oils, plant resin, sand, clay and pebbles.
 The plaster also provided waterproofing for the structure.
 The Mahavamsa also mentions the use of copper sheets over the foundation and arsenic dissolved in sesame oil to prevent insect and plant intrusions inside the stupa.
 It is estimated that Jetavanaramaya took 15 years to complete and would have required a skillful workforce of hundreds, including brickyard workers and bricklayers, and stonemasons.

 Conservation

 Until 1909, the colossal structure was covered with shrub jungle.
 Monk Kumbuke Dhammarama of Sailabimbaramaya temple of Gammanpita received approval to clear the stupa.
-The approval was however, canceled as the monk decided to settle down.
-Polonnaruwe Sobita sought and received permission to continue clearing the premises but approval was once again canceled when the monk initiated the collection of contributions.
+The approval was, however, cancelled as the monk decided to settle down.
+Polonnaruwa Sobita sought and received permission to continue clearing the premises but approval was once again cancelled when the monk initiated the collection of contributions.
 However, the monk refused to leave.

 Conservation in the late 1990s was funded by the income from ticket sales, mainly to foreign tourists to the three cultural triangle sites of Anuradhapura, Polonnaruwa and Sigiriya.
 Bricks were burned using the same kind of mixture that was used by the builders of the original dagoba.
-There have however been a decline of the city due to the significant war that existed in the late 1990s, on the other hand, shortages of bricks led to slowering of the conservation of the dagoba.
+There has however been a decline of the city due to the significant war that existed in the late 1990s.
+A brick shortage has slowed down the restoration efforts.

 Excavations

-Excavations have revealed artifacts indicating that Sri Lanka was the primary entrepot for trade activity connecting the Indian rim countries as well as the Mediterranean and the Far East, and artistic influences that point to a shared culture in South Asia.
+Excavations have revealed artefacts indicating that Sri Lanka was the primary entrepot for trade activity connecting the Indian rim countries as well as the Mediterranean and the Far East, and artistic influences that point to a shared culture in South Asia.